With the White Rabbit Down the Hole. The spread of a Coastal DNA

 Is Frisia the cradle of the Germanic peoples?

-This blog post is about genetics.
-Developments in this research field go in a high pace.
-Nearly impossible to keep track with.
-We, therefore, repeat a warning we found on the web concerning genetics: “Everything presented in this document is wrong.
+This blog post deals with genetics, a field in which developments move at a rapid pace.
+It is nearly impossible to keep up.
+We therefore repeat a cautionary note we once came across on the web regarding genetics: “Everything presented in this document is wrong.
 The question is: how wrong?”
 (MacDonald 2015).

-Trying to understand the language geneticists use is like decoding The Matrix.
-For this reason, people easily risk copying existing texts on the web.
-We recall Dawkins (1976) that this is exactly how memes behave: an idea or a (cultural) concept replicating itself through the minds of people.
-Like the present one (2020), which says that the G5 network is responsible for COVID-19.
-Before you know it, everybody starts believing it, identical to how our selfish genes operate.
-In today’s language of policymakers and news reporters, memeing is called framing.
-Yeah, you got the idea by now.
+Trying to make sense of the language geneticists use is like trying to decode The Matrix.
+That is why people so easily end up copying existing texts from the web.
+As Dawkins (1976) reminds us, this is exactly how memes behave: ideas or cultural concepts replicating themselves through people’s minds.
+Take the one from 2020 claiming that the 5G network caused COVID-19.
+Before you know it, everyone starts believing it—just as our selfish genes propagate themselves.
+In today’s jargon of policymakers and reporters, memeing goes by the more respectable name of 'framing.'
+Yeah, you get the idea by now.

-So, we descended further down the hole in search of sources this Frisian branch theory is based upon.
-Browsing for ‘Germanic DNA‘, we found mostly more or less replicating texts saying this genetic group was (proto-)Germanic, that it originates from the shores of the Netherlands and northwest Germany, and that it is about 2,500 years old.
-Indeed, a meme or frame.
+So, we descended further down the hole in search of the sources on which this Frisian branch theory is supposed to rest.
+Browsing for 'Germanic DNA,' we mostly encountered more-or-less recycled texts claiming that this genetic group was (proto-)Germanic, that it originated along the shores of the Netherlands and northwest Germany, and that it is about 2,500 years old.
+In other words, a meme—or a frame.
 But what is the veracity?
-Or better, what is least wrong?
+Or, to put it differently: what is the least wrong?

-We continued following the White Rabbit, trying to leave the countless web parrots behind us, and with great awe and reverence, we, humble coastal hikers and Frisian bastards, explored articles of genetic science.
-Below is what we found.
-When, however, you are the type who prefers to remain in blissful ignorance, this is the moment to stop reading this blog post and swallow the blue pill.
-Actually, it is often the better choice in life, also known as 'social bubble'.
+We kept following the White Rabbit, trying to leave the countless web parrots behind, and with awe and a hint of reverence we—humble hikers—ventured into articles of genetic science.
+What we found is set out below.
+If, however, you are the type who prefers to remain in blissful ignorance, this is the moment to stop reading and swallow the blue pill.

 Welcome in Wonderland